vipulnaik/working-drafts/ark/arithmetic-of-density.md

 > 𝔖₃(n) = ∏_{p>2} (1 − ω(p)/p)(1 − 1/p)^{−3},  ω(p) = #{r mod p : r(r−1)(n−r) ≡ 0},

-so ω(p) = 3 for p ∤ n(n−2) and smaller on the divisors; the 2-adic factor is computed separately in §3.3. *Heuristic*, and unproven — a ternary system with two conditions on the same variable, out of reach for the same reasons as binary Goldbach.
+so ω(p) = 3 for p ∤ n(n−2) and smaller on the divisors, with the 2-adic and 3-adic factors as computed in §3.3. *Heuristic*, and unproven — a ternary system with two conditions on the same variable, out of reach for the same reasons as binary Goldbach.

 ### 3.3 Local solubility, and the ceiling by residue class